 - C-RP or C-Reactive Protein: Checks for heart inflammation.

-- HGB A1C: Better overall indicator of blood sugar levels.
+- HGB A1C: A better overall indicator of blood sugar levels.

 - Iodine: 24-Hour Loading Test